-- people with a type of skin cancer called melanoma that has spread or cannot be removed by surgery (advanced melanoma).
-You may receive OPDIVO alone or in combination with ipilimumab. - people with a type of advanced stage lung cancer (called non-small cell lung cancer). - OPDIVO may be used when your lung cancer: - o has spread or grown, and - o you have tried chemotherapy that contains platinum, and it did not work or is no longer working.
+• people with a type of skin cancer called melanoma:

+- o that has spread or cannot be removed by surgery (advanced melanoma).
+You may receive OPDIVO alone or in combination with ipilimumab, or - to help prevent melanoma from coming back after it and lymph nodes that contain cancer have been removed by surgery. - people with a type of advanced stage lung cancer (called non-small cell lung cancer).

+OPDIVO may be used when your lung cancer:

+- o has spread or grown, and - o you have tried chemotherapy that contains platinum, and it did not work or is no longer working.